temporalio/documentation/docs/node/hello-world.md

 Workflows are the core of the Temporal system.
 They abstract away the complexities of writing distributed programs.

-In the NodeJS SDK, each Workflow runs in a separate V8 isolate in order to provide a [deterministic runtime](/docs/node/determinism).
+In the Node.js SDK, each Workflow runs in a separate V8 isolate in order to provide a [deterministic runtime](/docs/node/determinism).

 #### Interface

 A Workflow's interface is used for validating the implementation and generating a type safe [WorkflowClient](https://nodejs.temporal.io/api/interfaces/client.workflowclient) and `ChildWorkflow` (not yet implemented).

-Workflow interfaces are directly referenced by their implementation and may be written in sync or async form meaning a method could return `number` or it could return `Promise<number>`.
+Workflow interfaces are directly referenced by their implementation and may be written in sync or async form: for example, a method could return a `number` or a `Promise<number>`.

-Workflow interface declarations are optional, they're only required for generating type safe clients.
-It is considered good practice to declare an interface for each Workflow.
+Workflow interface declarations are optional but recommended.
+They're only required for generating type-safe clients.

 `src/interfaces/workflows.ts`